Nobody likes to get stung by a wasp.

-The second reason why these wasps need stingers with venom is because they provide them protection against larger animals and hunters.
+The second reason is because the venom gives them them protection against larger animals and hunters.

 Their sting causes enough pain to deliver a strong message to their predators or anything trying to come close to them.

-That’s why, when you try to harm or knock down their nest, they try to sting you because they’re attacking you to protect their nest and the baby wasps inside.
+That’s why, when you try to harm one or knock down their nest, they sting you.
+They’re really just attacking you to protect their nest and the baby wasps inside.
 The fact that there can be dozens or hundreds of wasps in a nest can be a recipe for disaster if you’re not careful.

 Like snakes and other venomous creatures, wasps can also control the amount of venom they want to deliver to their enemy.
-When they sting you, they can deliver some venom along with it, so it’ll be harrowing.
-It is also possible that wasp stings you without using any venom but don’t count on it.
+When they sting you, they can deliver a lot of venom along with it, so it’ll be harrowing.
+It’s also possible that wasp stings you without using any venom but don’t count on it.